How to Rip DVD to Media Server and Transfer DVD to Plex, NAS, Roku, DLNA Server?

 Step 4.
 Tap "RUN" and the DVD decrypting and conversion will happen at the same time.
 In this way, you can get a ripped digital movie file on your computer hard drive.

 Part 3.
-What Is the Best Format to Store DVD on Media Server?
+What Is the Best Format to Store DVDs on Media Server?

 Frequently, users ask which format is the best one for Media Server.
 It's difficult to give a simple answer because it has various decisive factors, including your preferences and usages of such.
 Before jumping to conclusions, a quick word on the suggested video formats in different situations: